Mwags24/Brevolium_Notebook/_posts/2020-6-16-Full_Draft1.md

 |**(A)**|**(B)**|
 |![PCA]({{ site.baseurl }}/images/10x_PCA_noNA.pdf "PCA") | ![Eigenvalues]({{ site.baseurl }}/images/PCA_Eigenvalues_noNA.pdf "Eigenvalues") |

-**Figure 2**. **(A)**Principle Component Analysis using PCA1 and PCA2.
-The two populations are segreated by PCA1. **(B)** The Eigenvalues showing the amount of varience discribed by each PCA.
-PCA1 describes most of the varience
+**Figure 2**. **(A)**Principal Component Analysis using PCA1 and PCA2.
+The two populations are segregated by PCA1. **(B)** The Eigenvalues showing the amount of variance described by each PCA.
+PCA1 describes most of the variance

 ### K3 Admixture
 ![K3]({{ site.baseurl }}/images/Admixture_K3_plot.pdf "Admixture K3 plot")

 **Figure 3** An Admixture plot showing the K = 3 values.
 Assuming that there are three populations.

 FST value was 0.40116

-* NCBI tree rooting our poplation into larger tree
+* NCBI tree rooting our population into larger tree
 * Value Tables?
    * Filtering steps
    * Bayescan/PCAdapt

 # Discussion